Energy in Brazil: Energy sector reforms

+Energy sources

 Oil

 Brazil is the world's 8th-largest oil producer.
 Up to 1997, the government-owned Petróleo Brasileiro S.A.
 (Petrobras) had a monopoly on oil.
-More than 50 oil companies now are engaged in oil exploration.
+More than 50 oil companies were engaged in oil exploration by 2006.
 The only global oil producer is Petrobras, with an output of more than 2 Moilbbl of oil equivalent per day.
 It is also a major distributor of oil products, and owns oil refineries and oil tankers.

 In 2006, Brazil had 11.2 Goilbbl the second-largest proven oil reserves in South America after Venezuela.
 The vast majority of proven reserves were located in the Campos and Santos offshore basins off the southeast coast of Brazil.
 In November 2007, Petrobras announced that it believed the offshore Tupi oil field had between 5 and 8 Goilbbl of recoverable light oil and neighbouring fields may even contain more, which all in all could result in Brazil becoming one of the largest producers of oil in the world.

 Brazil has been a net exporter of oil since 2011.
 However, the country still imports some light oil from the Middle East, because several refineries, built in the 1960s and 1970s under the military government, are not suited to process the heavy oil in Brazilian reserves, discovered decades later.

 Transpetro, a wholly owned subsidiary of Petrobras, operates a crude oil transport network.
 The system consists of 6000 km of crude oil pipelines, coastal import terminals, and inland storage facilities.

+In 2022, Brazil ranked second in Central and South America for crude oil reserves, with approximately 13.24 billion barrels, behind Venezuela.